akeneo/pim-helpcenter/content/md/connectivity/manage-your-apps.md

 If you choose this option, the Data flows dashboard will focus on this App's data pushed **outside** the PIM.

 ::: info
-You can connect e-commerce, publishing, or syndication Apps with this flow type.
+You can connect your e-commerce, publishing, or syndication Apps with this flow type.
 :::

-## Enable the tracking
+## Enable Apps monitoring

-You can choose to track a connected App in [Data flows](connection-dashboard.html).
+You can choose to monitor a connected App in [Data flows](connection-dashboard.html).
-To do so, check `Track in Data flows dashboard` in the setting screen of the connected App you want to track.
+To do so, check `Track in Data flows dashboard` in the settings section of the connected App you want to monitor.

 <img class="img-responsive in-article" alt="Track checkbox" src="../img/track-checkbox.png" style="max-width: 250px;">

 ::: warning
-We don't track Apps with the `Others` flow type.
+We don't monitor Apps with the `Other` flow type.
-If you want to track the data entering your PIM, [change your connected App flow type](#choose-your-flow-type) to `Data source`.
+If you want to monitor the data entering your PIM, [change your connected App flow type](#choose-your-flow-type) to `Data source`.
-If you want to track the data pulled out of the PIM by your App, [change your connected App flow type](#choose-your-flow-type) to `Data destination`.
+If you want to monitor the data pulled out of the PIM by your App, [change your connected App flow type](#choose-your-flow-type) to `Data destination`.
 :::

 ::: info
-You can enable or disable the tracking whenever you want.
+You can enable or disable the monitoring whenever you want.
-We will stop tracking the connected App immediately, and you won't be able to select it in the filters of the Data flows dashboard.
+We will stop monitoring the connected App immediately, and you won't be able to select it in the filters of the Data flows dashboard.
 However, note that all the data collected up to that point for this connected App will still appear in some KPIs.
 :::

-## Consult authorizations granted to your App
+## Access authorizations granted to your App

-To access an App's settings, click on `Manage app`, and you will access the first page of the App settings.
+To access an App's settings, click on `Manage app`.

-This page is where you can see which authorizations have been granted during the activation process.
+Here is where you can see which authorizations have been granted during the activation process.

 ![Connected App Settings](../img/connected-app-settings.png)